NCEAS/vegbank2/helm/README.md

 data-vegbankdb-write-postgresql-0   Bound    pvc-bf87eec5-742c-41f2-8d3b-34d1bd228e60   100Gi      RWX            csi-cephfs-sc   66d
 vegbankdb-init-pgdata               Bound    cephfs-vegbankdb-init-pgdata-dev-vegbank   100Gi      RWO            csi-cephfs-sc   45h
 ```

+- Note: PV/PVCs cannot be shared amongst namespaces - there can only be one PV for one PVC claim.
+This is why you will see under `helm/admin` two sets of PV and PVC documents: one is for the namespace `dev-vegbank` and the other is for `dev-vegbank-dev`.

 If you have a new namespace (ex. `dev-dou-vegbank`), then you will need to duplicate and apply the existing PV/PVC documents in `helm/admin`.
 - The pv.yaml file should be renamed, and you'll have to update `metadata.name`